KnowageLabs/Knowage-Documentation/chapter_3/security_management/menu.rst

    Menu choose selected icon

 If you decide to upload a new image, click on "*Browse...*" and select your file.
 After that, the icon will be displayed as in the image below.
-Click on "*CHOOSE*" and apply the changes.

 .. figure:: media/image109.png